lax1dude/eaglercraft-motd-1.8/README.md

 ## How to Install

-**Download [EaglerMOTD.jar](https://raw.githubusercontent.com/LAX1DUDE/eaglercraft-motd/main/EaglerMOTD.jar) and place it in your EaglercraftBungee '/plugins' directory.
-Then, restart EaglercraftBungee**
+**Download [EaglerMOTD.jar](https://raw.githubusercontent.com/lax1dude/eaglercraft-motd-1.8/main/EaglerMOTD.jar) and place it in your BungeeCord '/plugins' directory.
+Then, restart BungeeCord**

 You will find a new 'EaglerMOTD' folder in the plugins folder you put the jar in, once you finish restarting your server.
-This contains the plugin's configuration files, you can edit any of them and then type `motd-reload` in the EaglercraftBungee console to reload all the variables.
+This contains the plugin's configuration files, you can edit any of them and then type `motd-reload` in the BungeeCord console to reload all the variables.

 ## Configuration Guide